joe7575/pdp13/manuals/manualXL_EN.md

 The CPU is able to execute up to 100,000 commands per second (0.1 MIPS).
 This applies as long as only internal CPU commands are executed.
 There are the following exceptions:

 - The `sys` and the `in` command "cost" up to 1000 cycles, since external code is executed here.
-- The `out` command interrupts the execution for 100 ms if the value at the output changes and an external action has to be carried out in the game world.
-Otherwise it is only the 1000 cycles.
+- The `out` command interrupts the execution for 100 ms.
 - The `nop` command, which can be used for pauses, also interrupts execution for 100 ms.

 Otherwise the CPU runs "full speed", but only as long as the area of the world is loaded.
 This makes the CPU almost as fast as its big model, the DEC PDP-11/70 (0.4 MIPS).